cs220s25/JenniferRonell-Project/README.md

 ```
 3. Paste the credentials into ~/.aws/credentials.

-4. Start Redis in a new terminal window
+4. Start Redis in a new terminal window.
 ```bash
 redis-server
 ```

-5. Clone the repository
+5. Clone the repository.
 ```bash
 git clone https://github.com/cs220s25/JenniferRonell-Project.git
 ```

-6. Navigate to the project (Using a new terminal window seperate from redis)
+6. Navigate to the project (Using a new terminal window seperate from redis).
 ```bash
 cd ~/JenniferRonell-Project
 ```

-7. Package the project
+7. Package the project.
 ```bash
 mvn package
 ```

-8. Run the bot
+8. Run the bot.
 ```bash
 java -jar target/dbot-1.0-SNAPSHOT.jar
 ```